-4 Ways Podcasting Improves Your Chances of Getting Hired was originally published on Vault.
+4 Ways Podcasting Improves Your Chances of Getting Hired was originally published on Firsthand.

 During Covid, many people have looked for new forms of entertainment and hobbies.
 And one form that’s both entertainment and hobby is podcasting.
 According to Infinite Dial, 55 percent of people in the U.S. listened to a podcast in 2020, up from 51 percent in 2019.
 And today, there are nearly one million active podcasts on Apple Podcasts.